AndreaRibuoli/RIBY/README.md

 bash-5.1$
 ```

 But another failure is waiting.
 This is a known issue when using Jekyll in Ruby 3.0.
-Historically Ruby distributions always included **WEBrick** (*a flexible, pure-Ruby HTTP server toolkit*) in the standard libray.
+Historically Ruby distributions always included **WEBrick** (*a flexible, pure-Ruby HTTP server toolkit*) in the standard library.

 With Ruby 3.0 [from the announcement](https://www.ruby-lang.org/en/news/2020/12/25/ruby-3-0-0-released/):